-Our electric patio awnings with or without LED under awning lighting draw around 1.1amps, although a start up (activation of motor) this draw can double circa 2.2amps.
-The tubular motor, which is built inside the patio awning contained in the rollertube to either the left or right-hand side, has a sealed standard 3 core, (live, neutral, earth) power cable, exiting it, which can be up to 10m in length depending on order specification.
+Our electric patio awnings with or without LED under awning lighting draw around 1.1amps, although at start up (activation of motor) this draw can double circa 2.2amps.
+The tubular motor, which is built inside the patio awning contained in the rollertube to either the left or right-hand side, has a sealed standard 3 core, (live, neutral, earth) black power cable, exiting it, which is 5m in length.

 A motor power cable is never cut shorter than 1m, as the first 1m of the power cable contains the antenna for the awning motor and cutting this reduces the operating range which is typically 200m in open space or 20m through two reinforced concrete walls but can vary due to local electronic devices such as phone masts.